 In July 2022, the European Medicines Agency (EMA)'s Committee for Medicinal Products for Human Use (CHMP) recommended extending the indication of the third-generation smallpox vaccine MVA-BN to include protecting adults from mpox disease, primarily based on non-clinical data and limited clinical experience.
-EMA, in collaboration with the European Centre for Disease Prevention and Control (ECDC), coordinates and supports the conduct of post-authorisation studies on vaccine effectiveness and safety as part of the EU Vaccine Monitoring Platform.
-As part of this endeavour, this study aimed to generate evidence on the benefit/risk profile of the MVA-BN vaccine.
+EMA, in collaboration with the European Centre for Disease Prevention and Control (ECDC), coordinates and supports the conduct of post-authorisation studies on vaccine effectiveness (VE) and safety as part of the EU Vaccine Monitoring Platform.
+As part of this endeavour, this study aimed to generate evidence to support regulatory-decision making on the benefit/risk profile of the MVA-BN vaccine.

-Research Question and Objectives: To assess effectiveness of the MVA-BN vaccine and to describe the incidence of safety events (SAR, AR, AESIs) and reactogenicity (tolerability), and the influence of sexual behaviour, HIV status, PrEP use, and HSMV in the safety and effectiveness of mpox vaccination.
+Research Question and Objectives: To assess effectiveness of the MVA-BN vaccine and to describe the incidence of safety events (SAR, AR, AESIs) and reactogenicity (tolerability), and the influence of sexual behaviour, HIV status, PrEP use, and history of smallpox vaccination (HSMV) on the safety and effectiveness of mpox vaccination.

 Study Design: SEMVAc is a prospective, non-interventional, multicentric cohort study of the safety and effectiveness of the MVA-BN vaccine in a population of MSM and transgender persons.
+The additional analysis, TEMVAc, uses a retrospective, target trial emulation approach only for the primary objective of VE.

-Setting: The data for this study was prospectively collected by 31 participating HIV and infectious disease healthcare clinics in Germany, predominantly in Berlin.
+Setting: The data for the SEMVAc study was prospectively collected by 31 participating HIV and infectious disease healthcare clinics in Germany, predominantly in Berlin.
+TEMVAc data was collected retrospectively in seven of the 31 centres participating in the SEMVAc study.

-Subjects and Study Size: Recruitment was carried out in and around specialized infectious diseases offices or HIV clinics.
+Subjects and Study Size: Recruitment was carried out in and around specialised infectious diseases centres or HIV clinics.
 Potential participants were informed via flyers and websites or by study centre physicians (written and oral).
 Individuals who met the inclusion criteria and who did not meet any exclusion criteria were invited to participate in the study.
 6459 participants were initially recruited prior to exclusions or dropouts.
-Of the 6265 participants enrolled in the study from 7 July 2022 to 31st of December 2023, there were 5077 vaccinated, 1188 unvaccinated and 542 in the crossover group (i.e., unvaccinated participants at enrollment with subsequent vaccination).
+Of the 6265 participants enrolled in the study from 7 July 2022 to 31st of December 2023, there were 5077 vaccinated, 1188 unvaccinated and 542 in the crossover group (i.e., unvaccinated participants at enrolment with subsequent vaccination).
+In addition to this prospective enrolment, a total of 9350 subjects between 1 July 2022 and 31 Oct 2022 were identified retrospectively, based on manual medical record review, of which 6054 were included in the final TEMVAc VE analysis.